 What is minimal disturbance?

-This destroys the soil's physical structure and leads to soil erosion.
-Under-vine cultivation is frequently practiced by some growers, but we do not agree with this physical practice, as it encourages weeds.
-Disturbance to the soil surface by cultivation provides a niche that favours plant species that are best adapted to utilize and colonize the disturbed area, i.e.more weeds.
+Cultivation disturbs the soil's physical structure and can lead to erosion by water down slopes.
+Under-vine cultivation is frequently practiced by some growers to control weeds, however, disturbance to the soil surface by cultivation provides a niche that favours plant species that are best adapted to utilize and colonize the disturbed area, i.e.more weeds.
 Cultivation also impacts the micro fauna and flora that forms the soil biota, along with earthworm populations.

 Planting our vineyard was carried out using a water jet rather than ripping.
 Cultivation can also impact on earthworm populations and importantly soil mycorrhizae, that are vitally important for capturing nutrients for the vines.